 How can Evans Help you Create Effective Control Room Acoustics & Keep Control Room Operators Healthy?

-When dealing with control room acoustics, there are a multitude of factors that come into play.
+When dealing with control room acoustics, there is a multitude of factors that come into play.
 A common complaint from operators is noise level.
-Working in a noisy environment, contributes to reduced productivity and overall well-being.
+Working in a noisy environment contributes to reduced productivity and overall well-being.
 It is important to control acoustics and recognize each factor to determine what design options best suits the control room.